Italian Greyhound vs Jack Russell Terrier: Complete Comparison (2026)

 Health and Lifespan Comparison

 Italian Greyhound has a typical lifespan of 14-15 years, while Jack Russell Terrier lives approximately 13-16 years.
 Health profiles differ significantly between these dogs.
 Italian Greyhound is predisposed to Orthopedic Issues, Dental Problems, Other Conditions, with associated veterinary costs for monitoring and treatment.
-Jack Russell Terrier faces its own health challenges including Eye Conditions, Orthopedic Conditions, Other Concerns.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+Jack Russell Terrier faces its own health challenges including Eye Conditions, joint and skeletal conditions, Other Concerns.
+Both breeds have about the same number of documented health predispositions, though the specifics and management differ.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health